logo

 Pathfinders aren’t counsellors or therapists, but they have tools to help their neighbours, colleagues and fellow residents manage stress and uncertainty.
 And they can guide people to the right resources.

-To help Jasperites recognize a Pathfinder as someone they can reach out to, the program arms Pathfinders with visual identifiers, denoting their availability.
+To help Jasperites recognize a Pathfinder as someone they can reach out to, the program arms Pathfinders with visual identifiers, denoting the wearer’s availability.

-“When you see a person in the community who has that fireweed logo on a backpack or a hat, you know that’s someone who’s done the Pathfinder training,” said the JRCC’s Manager of Housing and Social Recovery, Doug Olthof.
+“When you see a person in the community who has that fireweed logo on a backpack or a hat, you know that’s someone who’s done the Pathfinder training,” Olthof said.

-One Jasperite who proudly sports the Pathfinders logo is Logan Ireland.
+Another Jasperite who sports the Pathfinders logo is Logan Ireland.
 As someone actively employed on the rebuild through his work with the Jasper Recovery Coordination Centre, Ireland wasn’t sure how much new information he’d be receiving by going through the course.
-To his surprise—particularly as it relates to providing mental health support—his perspective on listening has completely shifted.
+Spoiler alert: he learned a bunch—particularly as it relates to providing mental health support for people in his circle.

 Logan Ireland said his paradigm of supportive listening shifted after taking the Pathfinders training. // Supplied

 “Prior to this course I was more inclined to want to help solve someone’s problem,” Ireland said.
-“I’ve since learned that sometimes the best thing I can do is validate what that person is feeling is real.”
+“I’ve since learned that sometimes the best thing I can do is just listen…just validate for that person that what they’re feeling is real.”

 To nominate yourself or another individual, visit the Pathfinders website.